 Presbyopia is part of the natural aging process of the eye, and can be easily corrected.
 Technically, presbyopia is the loss of the eye's ability to change its focus to see objects that are near.
-It is not a disease.
-It's as natural as wrinkles, and it affects everybody at some point in life.
 Presbyopia generally starts to appear around age 40 and gets progressively worse until around your late 60s, when it usually levels off.
 It doesn’t usually affect your baseline distance vision.

 What are the symptoms of presbyopia?